Flow Matching for Offline Reinforcement Learning with Discrete Actions

-We also validate CTMC simulation behavior on intrinsically discrete single-objective control tasks (\texttt{CartPole-v1}, \texttt{Acrobot-v1}) and results are reported in Appendix~\ref{app:ctmc_correctness}.
-Further ablations on different number of action divisions $K_{\text{act}}$ including complete baseline comparisons, ablations on stability and the number of Euler integration steps are provided in the Appendix~\ref{app:action_divisions},~\ref{app:comparisons},~\ref{app:ablations} respectively.
-Our results are consistent with the message that our value-guided discrete flow remains competitive compared to baselines across multiple discretizations and show that discrete CTMC-based action generation can recover continuous-control behavior through discretization, while offering computational trade-offs that are difficult to achieve vice-versa with purely continuous-flow samplers.
+We also validate CTMC simulation behavior on intrinsically discrete single-objective control tasks and results are reported in Appendix~\ref{app:ctmc_correctness}.
+Further ablations on different number of action divisions $K_{\text{act}}$, stability, the number of Euler integration steps, the number of sampled actions $M$, and the number of CTMC integration steps $N$, including their runtime trade-offs, are provided in the Appendix~\ref{app:action_divisions},~\ref{app:comparisons},~\ref{app:ablations} and~\ref{app:mn_runtime_ablations}.